 - 1. Initial contact and assessment.
-The complainer will set out their complaint in writing to [insert link to Propriety & Ethics].
+The complainer will set out their complaint in writing to Propriety & Ethics.
 The SG will carry out initial checks, confirm whether the complaint can be taken forward under this procedure, and notify the relevant parties. - 2.
 Investigation.
 Where a complaint is to be investigated, the SG will assign an external decision maker and an external investigator to the case.
 The decision maker will commission the investigator to undertake an impartial collection of facts and evidence from the relevant parties including the complainer and the subject of complaint, prepare a summary of the relevant facts, and submit a report for the decision maker. - 3.
 Decision.
 The decision maker will ensure that a reasonable investigation has been carried out, notify the relevant parties of the report and share copies as appropriate.
 The decision maker will meet with the complainer and may also meet with the subject of complaint.
 The decision maker will decide whether to uphold the complaint or not and if appropriate make recommendations on what action, if any, should be taken.
 The decision maker will notify the complainer of their decision in writing and will also notify the subject of complaint.
 The decision maker will also notify the SG for the purposes of consideration by SG as the employer in line with Stage 4 of this procedure. - 4.
 Employer Action.
 The SG will be responsible for ensuring that any recommendations are considered and implemented as appropriate.
-Where the complaint is about a current Minister, the SG will notify the First Minister.
-Where a complaint is about the First Minister, the SG will notify the Deputy First Minister. - 5.
+Where the complaint is about a current or former Minister, the SG will notify the First Minister and the appropriate Special Adviser(s).
+Where a complaint is about the First Minister, the SG will notify the Deputy First Minister and the appropriate Special Adviser(s). - 5.
 Appeal.
 Where either the complainer or the subject of complaint are unsatisfied with the decision, they can appeal.
 Appeals will be considered by an external appeal decision maker.